pblack/docs/content/deployment-and-hosting/forestry-and-github.md

 +++
 Categories = []
 date = "2016-07-21T01:48:00+00:00"
-description = "Forestry is designed to work great with [Github](https://github.com/).
-You can use Github to keep track of the changes you make to your site, as well as host your site on Github with [Github-pages](https://pages.github.com/). " draft = true tags = [] title = "Forestry and Github" [menu.deployment_and_hosting] weight = 7
+description = "Forestry is designed to work great with [GitHub](https://github.com/).
+You can use GitHub to keep track of the changes you make to your site, as well as host your site on GitHub with [GitHub-Pages](https://pages.github.com/). " draft = true tags = [] title = "Forestry and GitHub" [menu.deployment_and_hosting] weight = 7

 +++
-Forestry is designed to work great with [Github](https://github.com/).
-You can use Github to keep track of the changes you make to your site, as well as host your site on Github with [Github-pages](https://pages.github.com/).
+Forestry is designed to work great with [GitHub](https://github.com/).
+You can use GitHub to keep track of the changes you make to your site, as well as host your site on GitHub with [GitHub-Pages](https://pages.github.com/).

-## Getting started
+## Getting Started

-Getting started is really easy -- just head over to [github.com](https://github.com) and make an accont.
+Getting started is really easy -- just head over to [github.com](https://github.com) and make an account.

-## Why manage your source with Github?
+## Why manage your source with GitHub?

-Forestry can commit changes made to your site back to Github.
+Forestry can commit changes made to your site back to GitHub.
 This let's you keep a history of all the changes you make, and allows you to revert if you ever need to.
-There are also other features of git that advanced users will already know about.
-Knowing these advanced features is not required to benefit from hosting on Github.
-Other than keeping track of your version history, it also allows the developer of the site to commit changes to non-content things on your site (such as changing the colour scheme or changing the theme) to Github, without having to re-upload the site to Forestry manually.
+There are also other features of Git that advanced users will already know about.
+Knowing these advanced features is not required to benefit from hosting on GitHub.
+Other than keeping track of your version history, it also allows the developer of the site to commit changes to non-content things on your site (such as changing the colour scheme or changing the theme) to GitHub, without having to re-upload the site to Forestry manually.

-## Hosting with Github
+## Hosting with GitHub

-To host your site on Github pages all you need to do is create a `github-pages` branch in your repository, and point Forestry to it during the setup process.
-Forestry will use this branch to push the result of building your site with either jekyll or hugo too.
+To host your site on GitHub Pages all you need to do is create a `github-pages` branch in your repository, and point Forestry to it during the setup process.
+Forestry will use this branch to push the result of building your site with either Jekyll or Hugo too.